msoodb/bible/cryptology/cryptology.md

 # Cryptography
+The word cryptography comes from the Greek words kryptos meaning hidden and graphein meaning writing.
+Cryptography is the study of hidden writing, or the science of encrypting and decrypting text and messages.

-Cryptography is a method of protecting information and communications through the use of codes, so that only those for whom the information is intended can read and process it.
+Cryptography is a method of protecting information and communications, so that only those for whom the information is intended can read and process it.
 [Cryptography]

    - Classic cryptography [...-WWII]